One of the best balance bikes available in the US comes from Ridgeback; a well-known European brand.

 We are very fond of the Ridgeback and for a very simple reason.
 Their bikes are designed for a real-bike experience to allow children to learn balance, coordination and build confidence; all while taking away the scariness of a pedal bike with training wheels.
 If you are looking for Ridgeback scoot reviews you are looking for a high-end kids bike that is made to last and will provide the best learning experience for your child.
 There are only a few balance bikes that I would put in the same category as the Scoot.

 At first glance at the Scoot you will observe its overall beauty; smooth frame geometry, glossy paint and the black components.
 When you start really looking this bike over, you notice all the features and details.
-The lightweight 6061 Aluminum Alloy frame is perfectly proportioned (low center of gravity and long wheelbase) to accept the 12″ aluminum rims that are fitted with Kenda oversized tires for improved traction and ride comfort.
+The lightweight 6061 Aluminum Alloy frame is perfectly proportioned with a low center of gravity and long wheelbase.
+Making contact with the road are the 12″ aluminum rims that are fitted with Kenda oversized tires for improved traction and ride comfort.

 The images above also show the internally routed brake cables.
 A feature you don’t see on many balance bikes; heck some bikes don’t even have brakes!
 The Scoot is built to move and when going fast, you will want your child to have a dependable way to stop.
 The Scoot features high-quality aluminum v-brakes coupled with easy reach aluminum brake levers.
 What good are brakes if the child can’t safely reach the lever while zooming down the sidewalk.
 In the past the brake levers came on the left side (its a British thing) but the US importer made changes arrangements for the US models to have the brake lever installed on the right side which is standard on US bikes.